kidwellj/hacking_religion_cookbook/README.md

 Recipes included here include:
 * `nomis.R` Supporting content in chapter 1 which relies on UK census data.
 This was extracted from the nomis database using R tools
 * `ordnance_survey.R` Supporting geospatial content in chapter 3 which relies on Ordnance Survey geospatial data
+* `openstreetmap_parse.R` Script which can generate extracts from the OpenStreetMap database for content used in chapter 3

 # Copyright